Adjunct Major - 10 units

 The SHC program offers an adjunct major, meaning that students who major in SHC must also fulfill the requirements of a departmental major.
-In consultation with the SHC director, students in the adjunct major develop a theme based on their particular interests.
-They then take 10 courses that match their interests, selected from the list of approved courses.
+Students interested should speak with the Director of Undergraduate Studies (DUS), Professor Sokhieng Au, to discuss the program and develop a theme based upon their interests.
+They should then complete a Major Declaration Form which is located on the WCAS Undergraduate Studies and Advising website under the heading Choosing and Declaring a Major and email it to the DUS.
+Students will need to complete ten (10) courses that match their interests, selected from the list of approved courses.

-- Students must take 3 of the following core courses including 1 each from the following lists:
+- Students must take three (3) of the following core courses including at least one (1) from each list below:

-- At least 6 of the 10 courses for the adjunct major must be at the 300 level.
+- At least six (6) of the ten (10) courses for the adjunct major must be at the 300-level.

-- Up to 2 of the 10 courses may be double-counted with the other major (for WCAS majors).
+- No more than two (2) of the ten (10) courses may be double-counted with the other major (for WCAS majors).

 - Course substitutions may be allowed with the consent of the SHC director.

 Students enrolled in the SHC adjunct major may pursue honors.
-To do so, they must take 9 SHC courses and then write a senior thesis of high quality while taking the 3-quarter Honors Seminar SHC 398-1,2,3.
-Application to SHC 398 should be made in May of their junior year when the student supplies the SHC director with 1) a research proposal, 2) the consent of a faculty advisor interested in working with the student, and 3) a transcript indicating a GPA of 3.5 or greater both overall and within SHC.
-Students who complete their thesis with distinction may then be recommended for honors on the vote of the director of SHC, the student’s faculty advisor, and one other designated SHC faculty member.
-The final awarding of honors is made by the Committee on Honors of WCAS.
+To do so, they must take nine (9) SHC courses and also write a senior thesis of high quality while taking Honors Seminar SHC 398-1, 398-2 and 398-3 over three quarters.
+Application to SHC 398-1 should be made in May of their junior year when the student supplies the SHC director with 1) a research proposal, 2) the consent of a faculty advisor interested in working with the student, and 3) a transcript indicating a GPA of 3.5 or greater overall and within SHC.
+Students who complete their thesis with distinction will then be recommended for honors by the director of SHC, the student’s faculty advisor, and one other designated SHC faculty member.
+The final decision to award honors is made by the Committee on Honors of WCAS.